kaylumah/hosting/_site/_posts/2023-04-14-csharp-client-for-openapi-revistted.md

 ### Using OpenAPI reference from Visual Studio

-You can right-click on any project to add a connected service to the project.
+I can imagine that people do not like the manual way, especially if you don't know the inner workings of MSBuild; it can feel a bit like magic.
+Adding an OpenAPI reference via Visual Studio is as simple as right-clicking any project and choosing add connected service.

 ![Microsoft Visual Studio - Add Service reference](/assets/images/posts/20230414/openapi/01_add_service_reference.png){width=1546 height=1000}

 ![Microsoft Visual Studio - Select service reference type](/assets/images/posts/20230414/openapi/02_select_service_type.png){width=1443 height=925}

-Note by choosing the option "Service reference..." instead of "Connected Service" you get the second prompt at once.
-By choosing "Connected service" you get the overview for all connected service for the project and then need to an extra click to add the service reference.
+By choosing the option "Service reference..." instead of "Connected Service" you get the second prompt immediately.
+By selecting "Connected service" you get the overview of all connected services for the project and then need an extra click to add the service reference.

-On the third screen we can customize the input for the msbuild task.
+We can customize the input for the msbuild task on the third screen.
+We only need to specify the file location of the Open API JSON.

 ![Microsoft Visual Studio - Add service reference OpenAPI](/assets/images/posts/20230414/openapi/03_add_openapi.png){width=1547 height=923}

-The result looks like this:
+By selecting "finish", Visual Studio will make all necessary modifications.
+Easy right?
+The project file should now look like this:

 ```xml
 <ItemGroup>